hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 If users need to have the case records in another format, OpenMDAO provides post processors that convert the JSON and BSON case record files to those formats.
 The formats currently supported are CSV, sqlite, and a simple text-based data dump format.

+Case recorders are assigned to the top level Assembly only.

 Case Recording and Querying Classes
 +++++++++++++++++++++++++++++++++++